-5. In order to ensure the uniform application of paragraphs 2, 3 and 4 in the light of changing market practice and to facilitate the effective operation of the single market, the Commission may adopt, in accordance with the procedure referred to in Article 64(2), implementing measures which define:

-- (a) the procedures for requesting treatment as clients under paragraph 2; - (b) the procedures for obtaining the express confirmation from prospective counterparties under paragraph 3; - (c) the predetermined proportionate requirements, including quantitative thresholds that would allow an undertaking to be considered as an eligible counterparty under paragraph 3.
+- 5. In order to ensure the uniform application of paragraphs 2, 3 and 4 in the light of changing market practice and to facilitate the effective operation of the single market, the Commission may adopt implementing measures which define: - (a) the procedures for requesting treatment as clients under paragraph 2; - (b) the procedures for obtaining the express confirmation from prospective counterparties under paragraph 3; - (c) the predetermined proportionate requirements, including quantitative thresholds that would allow an undertaking to be considered as an eligible counterparty under paragraph 3.